masterbtcltc/omnilite/src/omnicore/doc/rpc-api.md

 ### omni_createpayload_dexsell

-Create a payload to place, update or cancel a sell offer on the traditional distributed OMNI/BTC exchange.
+Create a payload to place, update or cancel a sell offer on the distributed exchange.

 **Arguments:**